JAMESMTL/snippets/bnx2x/proxmox/README.md

 The sole objective of this post is to build the module, I have only added enough dependencies to get that far and there may be a couple that are not actually needed but that wont affect the build.

-Step 1.
-Before going any further you need to identify the kernel of the target VM host.
+<b>Step 1.</b> Before going any further you need to identify the kernel of the target VM host.
 You can do this by logging in via ssh and running

     root@pve:~# uname -a

-v5.4 is based on Debian Stretch which resulted in

-    Linux pve 4.15.18-12-pve #1 SMP PVE 4.15.18-35 (Wed, 13 Mar 2019 08:24:42 +0100) x86_64 GNU/Linux

-v6.0 is based on Debian Buster which resulted in

-    Linux pve 5.0.15-1-pve #1 SMP PVE 5.0.15-1 (Wed, 03 Jul 2019 10:51:57 +0200) x86_64 GNU/Linux

-v6.2 is based on Debian Buster which resulted in

-    Linux pve 5.4.34-1-pve #1 SMP PVE 5.4.34-2 (Thu, 07 May 2020 10:02:02 +0200) x86_64 GNU/Linux

-v7.0 is based on Debian Bullseye which resulted in
+This will give you a result such as :

-    Linux pve2 5.11.22-1-pve #1 SMP PVE 5.11.22-2 (Fri, 02 Jul 2021 16:22:45 +0200) x86_64 GNU/Linux
+    Linux pve 5.11.22-1-pve #1 SMP PVE 5.11.22-2 (Fri, 02 Jul 2021 16:22:45 +0200) x86_64 GNU/Linux

 Once you have that information you can proceed to create your build environment

-Step 2: Install proxmox as a VM guest.
+<b>Step 2.</b> Install proxmox as a VM guest.
 I used the Proxmox VE (5.4, 6.x, 7.x) ISO Installers located here https://www.proxmox.com/en/downloads/category/iso-images-pve

 Do not bother doing any setup on the new proxmox VM as everything will be done via ssh

-Step 3: log into the new VM via ssh
+<b>Step 3.</b> log into the new VM via ssh

-Step 4: Now you need to modify the sources in /etc/apt/sources.list

-For v5.4 use the Debian Stretch sources

-    wget https://raw.githubusercontent.com/JAMESMTL/snippets/master/bnx2x/proxmox/sources.list -O /etc/apt/sources.list

-For v6.x use the Debian Buster sources

-    wget https://raw.githubusercontent.com/JAMESMTL/snippets/master/bnx2x/proxmox/sources.list_buster -O /etc/apt/sources.list

-For v7.x use Debian Bullseye sources
+<b>Step 4.</b> Double check that the kernel of your build VM matches the target kernel

+    root@pve:~# uname -a

+<b>Step 5.</b> Get the Debian release used to build Proxmox

+    DEBIANVER=$(awk '{print $3}' /etc/apt/sources.list.d/pve-enterprise.list) && echo $DEBIANVER

+<b>Step 6.</b> Download the Debian sources file that matches your release and save it to /etc/apt/sources.list

-    wget https://raw.githubusercontent.com/JAMESMTL/snippets/master/bnx2x/proxmox/sources.list_bullseye -O /etc/apt/sources.list
+    wget https://raw.githubusercontent.com/JAMESMTL/snippets/master/bnx2x/proxmox/sources.list_${DEBIANVER} -O /etc/apt/sources.list

 then delete /etc/apt/sources.list.d/pve-enterprise.list